-O, to be like a crossing guard
+O, to be Like a Crossing Guard

 Each morning I pass by a busy intersection near our local middle school.
 And every morning, I see the same lady faithfully directing traffic and protecting children.
 She stands with confidence and is dressed appropriately for the conditions, whether there is sunshine, rain, wind, or the dangerous fog.
 She is observant and always on her guard because any lapse of judgment would put the children she protects in great peril.
 And, given it is middle school children she directs, I can imagine that the “thank yous” are few and far between.
 She has also probably put up with a couple of obscene gestures and angry drivers, as well.
 But she keeps doing her job.
 Because she is dedicated to that job and takes it seriously.

-1. We should know what our job is and do it with confidence.
+1. We, too, should know what our job is and do it with confidence.
 God’s Word tells us the “job” description of a true believer in Jesus Christ.
-We should know what that is and then go about it with confidence.
+We should know what that is according to scripture and then go about it with confidence.
 There is such an emphasis on tolerance in this culture, that many of us, while being and looking like true believers in our hearts and homes, are not so confident out in the middle of the intersection.
-We raise a half-hearted hand to direct traffic and to “kind of” tell them to slow down, but we are afraid to say, “Stop!
+Fearfully, we “kind of” tell those who don’t know Christ to slow down and consider their eternity, but we are afraid to offend anyone by saying “Stop!
 Do you know where you are spending eternity?”

 2. We should stand strong in all types of weather.
 It is hard to do our job when tough times come.
 And tough times are not just the big stuff, like job change, death, or divorce.
 Sometimes tough times can be a long week of being unable to sleep at night.
 Or they may come with a child who is simply downright difficult.
 For some, it is related to children leaving the home or perhaps intrusive in-laws.
 We all have different weather conditions we face.
 But I think it is safe to say, we all experience different types of weather.
 Just like the crossing guard shows up and does her job, no matter what the weather, so we, too, should be standing strong with Jesus, no matter what the weather.